ksyun-kenc/liuguang/README.md

   --enable-nvenc arg (=1)        Enable nvenc --keyboard-replay arg (=none)  keyboard replay method, can be one of {none,
                                  cgvhid}
+  --gamepad-replay arg (=none)   gamepad replay method, can be one of {none,
+                                 cgvhid, vigem}
   --stream-port arg (=8080)      set the websocket port for streaming, if port
                                  is 0, disable stream out via network.
 Capture and encode picture directly at startup but not